 All entering music majors and minors at Montevallo must audition for acceptance into the degree program of their choice.
-I would urge you to do this during one of our scheduled scholarship audition dates, so that you may also be considered for a music scholarship.
-Auditions are held during the spring semester of your senior year.
+We urge you to do this during one of our scheduled scholarship audition dates (listed below), so that you may also be considered for a music scholarship.
+Auditions are held during the fall or spring semester of your senior year.

 Two works of contrasting style, selected from standard Baroque, Classical, Romantic, or Twentieth-century keyboard literature, at or above the level of difficulty of Bach two-part Inventions, Haydn or Mozart sonata movements, Schubert Moments Musicaux, Chopin preludes, Bartok Rumanian folk dances, memorized.
 Transfer students wishing to be accepted for upper division study must present an audition consisting of scales and arpeggios and ten minutes of memorized music at or above the minimum level of difficulty for third-year study (a list of typical repertoire is also available).
 Sight-reading will be part of the audition.

 Two works of contrasting style selected from standard organ literature or, for keyboardists wishing to begin organ instruction, piano literature as required for entering pianists (see above).
 Sight-reading will be part of the audition.

 We recognize that pre-college guitar training is varied and somewhat inconsistent.
 The following information, therefore, is offered as a guideline for your preparation.

 We require three pieces to be played for your audition.
 They should include one technical study showing your ability to play arpeggios and two pieces from contrasting musical periods.
 The following are pieces commonly played at auditions.
 All but the technical work should be played from memory: